chromaui/chromatic-docs/src/content/workflow/during-pull-request.md

 ![Build with unreviewed tests](../../images/build-test-unreviewed.png)

 UI Tests compare the snapshot of a story with the previously accepted [baseline](/docs/branching-and-baselines#whats-a-baseline) in your git history (typically on the same branch).
 If there are changes, you'll get a diff of the changes.
 If the changes are intentional, press the accept button to update the baselines.
-Once all changes are approved, UI Tests will pass signaling that it's “ready” for review from stakeholders.
+Once all changes are approved, UI Tests will pass, signaling that it's “ready” for review from stakeholders.

 ![Snapshot that’s unreviewed](../../images/snapshot-unreviewed.png)

 ### UI Review to get team sign off

 After UI Tests pass, the workflow progresses to UI Review.
-In tools like GitHub, GitLab, and Bitbucket you assign other developers to review the code for a pull request.
+In tools like GitHub, GitLab, and Bitbucket, you assign other developers to review the code for a pull request.
 Chromatic complements this workflow by allowing you to assign designers, product managers, and other stakeholders to review UI changes in that pull request.

 <div class="aside">